simon3z/kubernetes/docs/design/security_context.md

 	// RunAsUser is the UID to run the entrypoint of the container process.
 	RunAsUser *int64

+	// Run the container using the host ipc mode UseHostIpc *bool
 }

 // SELinuxOptions are the labels to be applied to the container.